 MultiModal Big Image Data Sharing and Exploration

-MoBIE collection tables provide a convenient human editable way to define large (correlative) image data sets, including images, segmentation images, segmentation annotations and annotated spots (e.g., useful for browsing gene locations in spatial transcriptomics data).
+MoBIE collection tables provide a convenient human editable way to define large (correlative) image data sets, including images, segmentation images, segmentation annotations and annotated spots.

-Each row specifies one dataset, which can be further configured by a number of predefined columns.
+Each row specifies one dataset, which can be configured by one of these columns:

 uri (mandatory): file path or URL to an image, label mask, or spots table